-Bee pollen is a natural food used as holistic remedy throughout the world.
-Bee pollen has been used in traditional Chinese medicine for many years as a fix for increasing energy, reducing cravings, improving digestion and building the blood iron stores in the blood.
+Bee pollen is a natural food used as an holistic remedy throughout the world.
+It has been used in traditional Chinese medicine for many years as a fix for increasing energy, reducing cravings, improving digestion and building the blood iron stores in the blood.
 In this post, we’ll learn what bee pollen is, as well as the many health benefits of bee pollen.

 Bee pollen is made by honeybees and is the food of the young bee.
 It is considered a superfood and one of nature’s most completely nourishing foods.
 Bee pollen is high in protein (approximately 40% protein), as well as other antioxidants, free amino acids, and vitamins, including B-complex and folic acid.

 Pollen is a complete food as it contains nearly all nutrients required by humans.
 In fact, bee pollen actually contains many elements that products of animal origin do not possess.
 Bee pollen is richer in proteins than any animal source and it contains more amino acids than beef, eggs, or cheese of equal weight.
-Approximately half of its protein in bee pollen is in the form of free amino acids, which are ready to be used directly by the body.
+Approximately half of the protein in bee pollen is in the form of free amino acids, which the body uses directly.

 Bee pollen contains all the essential components of life and many cultures throughout the world consider it an energy and nutritive tonic.
 Here are some great reasons to add fresh bee pollen to your daily diet:

 - Energy Enhancer – The huge range of nutrients found within bee pollen makes it a great natural energizer.
 The carbohydrates, protein and B vitamins in bee pollen can help keep you going all day long by enhancing stamina and improving endurance and vitality.